Fabien-B/Servo_Tester/Readme.md

 PCB was made with Kicad 5.0.
 Go to the Release page to get the gerbers files.

 Run `git submodule update --init --recursive` to fetch kicad libraries.

+## Software

+The embedded firware uses ChibiOs.

+For instructions about embedded firmware go to the appropriate [Readme file](software/embedded/Readme.md).